adhadse/RabbitGame/README.md

 # RabbitGame
-A simple command line game for rabbit that picks and drops into his hole
+A simple command line game of rabbit's simple life.

 # Story
 Help rabbit find his carrot and store it in the rabbit hole.